RozanskiT/vidmapy/README.md

-# VidmaPy - python wrapper for Kurucz's ATLAS/SYNTHE codes
+# VidmaPy - wrapper for Kurucz's ATLAS/SYNTHE codes

 VidmaPy is a python module that enable user to use the power of ATLAS/SYNTHE codes with just few lines of python code.